EDRN/PublicPortal/README.txt

 -------------------

 The EDRN public portal is deployed using Buildout_.
-Buildout automates the retrieval and compilation of the components that comprise the portal, as well as population of the portal's content.
+Buildout automates the retrieval and compilation of the components that comprise the portal, configuration of those components, as well as population of the portal's content.
 Therefore, you'll need an active internet connection to deploy the portal.

 Installation